31omii/31omii/README.md

-`This is omiiシ.
-I make cool stuff.`
+This is `omiiシ`.
+I make cool stuff.

 <br>